eamonnboyle/weather-app-react-tutorial/README.md

 You'll learn this in more depth and lots more advanced topics in Instil's full [React](https://instil.co/courses/react-and-redux/) course.
-We write all our own content so we're happy to customise to meet your needs, including:
+We write all our own content, so we're happy to customise to meet your needs, including:

 - Using JavaScript of TypeScript
 - Redux